artemis15/sp/Simple Labs/Lab1.md

 ![move to header](/assets/designer.jpg)<br/>
 ***•	For Container 1:***
-- o	Set to 2 columns, 8 by 4<br/>
+- Set to 2 columns, 8 by 4<br/>
    	HINT: Start with any 2 column options, then change the Column property of each to get to 8 by 4.
-- o	Apply a background image<br/>
+- Apply a background image<br/>
   	In the Container properties, upload a new image (http://bit.ly/SP_header - download the Large version)<br/>
   	Set background image to Cover (In the Container Properties – Background style)

 ***•	For Container 2:***
-- o	Set to 4 columns
+- Set to 4 columns
-- o	In Container properties, apply a background of #DDDDDD to this container.
+- In Container properties, apply a background of #DDDDDD to this container.

 ***•	For Container 3:***
-- o	Set to 2 columns
+- Set to 2 columns
-- o	In Container properties, apply a background of #343d47 to this container
+- In Container properties, apply a background of #343d47 to this container

 `NOTE`: At this point if you preview your page you won’t see anything as you have just put your containers in place, there is no content to actually expose the backgrounds and image you placed.
 Once you get through Step 5 you’ll see the page come to life.